Sam Cunningham, who starred at USC and in NFL, dies at 71 - WHIZ News

 He ran for 1,579 yards and 23 touchdowns in his career, including 13 TDs in 1972.

 Cunningham was taken 11th overall in the first round of the 1973 NFL draft by the Patriots.
-He became the franchise’s career leading rusher with 5,453 yards, while also catching 210 passes for 1,905 yards.
+He became the franchise’s career leading rusher with 5,453 yards over nine seasons, while also catching 210 passes for 1,905 yards.
 He scored 49 touchdowns — 43 on the ground.

 He was a Pro Bowl selection in 1978, when the Patriots set an NFL record for rushing yards as a team with 3,165.
 The mark stood until 2019, when it was broken by the Baltimore Ravens.